WPP Interim Results 2009

 |Like-for-like² Revenue Growth|

-1 Constant currency growth excludes the effects of currency movements
+1 Constant currency growth excludes the effects of currency movement

 2 Like-for-like growth excludes the effects of currency movements and the impact of acquisitions

-Estimated net new business billings of £1.292 billion ($2.519 billion) were won in the first half of the year and the Group continues to benefit from consolidation trends in the industry, winning assignments from existing and new clients.
+Estimated net new business billings of £1.208 billion ($1.872 billion) were won in the first half of the year and the Group continues to benefit from consolidation trends in the industry, winning assignments from existing and new clients and being ranked amongst the leaders in the net new business industry tables.

 Revenue by Communications Services Sector and Brand